-- Check a driver’s background, including prior traffic or criminal violations, before hiring the driver
+- Check a driver’s background, including prior traffic or criminal violations, before hiring the truck driver

 - Train and supervise its crew of drivers, which in turn allows them to engage in dangerous conduct on the road

-- Conduct mandatory routine inspections of the trucks in its fleet.
+- Conduct mandatory routine inspections of the semi-trucks and trailers in its fleet.

 In the worst cases, a trucking company may force its drivers to engage in dangerous conduct that violates state and federal regulations.

 For example, the company may require truck drivers to make deliveries that cause them to break federal hours-of-service regulations, which limit how many hours truck drivers can be on the roads.
 A company may also allow its drivers to operate tractor-trailers that fail to meet state or federal safety standards.